deep clean10 min

 1

-Recover tiny lost items from carpet
+Recover a tiny lost item from carpet with pantyhose over the hose

 2